$22 to drive into Manhattan? NJ drivers brace for double whammy of toll increase, congestion pricing

 Will I have to pay the congestion price toll?

 The toll applies to the most congested part of Manhattan, south of Central Park.
-It will vary depending on the time and whether a car has E-ZPass, which is an electronic toll collection system used in many states.
+It will vary depending on the time and whether a car has E-ZPass, the electronic toll collection system used in many states.

 During the overnight hours, the tolls will go down to $2.25.